ravachol/kew/data/docs/ABOUT ARTISTS DATA.md

-## About the artist data:
+## About the artist data

-Database size: 9MB
+- Database size: 9MB
-Homepage Urls: 162 000
+- Homepage Urls: 162 000
-Data License: WIKIDATA CC BY-SA 4.0.
+- Data License: WIKIDATA CC BY-SA 4.0.

 ### For Package Maintainers

 All the stuff that's needed to reproduce the artists.db binary is included in the /data folder. .tsv file, scripts, the works.
 There's a guide below on how to reproduce the exact same binary.

+### Why?

+To help artists economically and give a way for listeners to connect to artists.

-### Skipping the databse
+### Skipping the database

 if you don't want to use the database, set: